segmentio/envoy-consul-sds/README.md

 # envoy-consul-sds - Envoy Consul Service Discovery Service

+> [!NOTE]
+> Segment has paused maintenance on this project, but may return it to an active status in the future.
+Issues and pull requests from external contributors are not being considered, although internal contributions may appear from time to time.
+The project remains available under its open source license for anyone to use.

 This tutorial is based on [Kelsey Hightower](https://github.com/kelseyhightower)'s [kubernetes-envoy-sds](https://github.com/kelseyhightower/kubernetes-envoy-sds) tutorial but using [Consul](https://consul.io) and [Nomad](https://www.nomadproject.io/).

 `envoy-consul-sds` service implements the [Envoy SDS API](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/service_discovery.html#service-discovery-service-sds) on top of [Consul Health Endpoint API](https://www.consul.io/api/health.html). `envoy-consul-sds` service returns a list of healthy endpoints for Envoy to use as upstream backends for a cluster.
 Each Consul service can be referenced in the Envoy config file by its DNS name.